wanghaisheng/responsive-landing-page-starter/content/blog/en/push-and-conversational-sms-and-whatsapp-in-salesforce-with-vonage.md

 ## Decide Where You Want to Place the Lightning Component

-So now that you are here, you can decide where you want to position the lightning component that is installed.
+So now that you are here, you can decide where you want to position the Lightning component installed.

 Let’s see how you can add it to the cases.

 1. Open a case by going to the Service Console and viewing an existing open case.
-2. In the top right-hand menu, click on the cog and select 'Edit Page'.
+2. Click on the cog in the top right-hand menu and select 'Edit Page'.

 ![](https://lh5.googleusercontent.com/1MuuaJNUw7pbzCeJSOXRXdLTYxpXtUrDjWcvXEC13HXZSijIuiYocyDYxCDEX16txvT9s7ivH70wow1XO4NAtzrrWTYloGhHauyC2CF4MzhdZPxVnSTgSz2jB5dKn4ZCmOZijA6E)